 - The idea that God has a father figure to play.

-- Babu-ji is western (and characteristically wears western clothes), while rest of them are ‘savages’ (with raw expressions and uncivilized movements).
+- Babu-Ji is western (and characteristically wears western clothes), while the rest of them are “savages” (with raw expressions and uncivilized movements).

 - Men carrying the burden of sin, of which they are never absolved, but forgiven.

-- That the right way is to surrender yourself to the God.
-(I mean, they leave their wife and children to stay with ‘Babu-ji’!!!)
+- That the right way is to surrender yourself to God.
+(I mean, they leave their wife and children to stay with ‘Babu-Ji!!!)

-I might be forgetting some more points, but the fact that movie is all about christian morality being bestowed over lowly Indians is beyond doubt.
-Not to mention that the director’s other movies also bear his trademark pandering to Western audience.
+I might be forgetting some more points, but the fact that the movie is all about Christian morality being bestowed over lowly Indians is beyond doubt.
+Not to mention that the director’s other movies also bear his trademark of pandering to a Western audience.

 Technically good never the less.